PrasenjeetSC/temporal-resolution-delegation-portal/README.md

 > _“In matters of time, we must first agree on what time means.”_
 > — The Secretariat for Temporal Standardization (unofficial)

+✅ File Descriptions
+index.html

+    The login interface for the delegate.
+Styled like an official portal with a coded credential gate.
+Contains JavaScript logic to validate login and redirect authorized users to resolution.html.

+vote.html

+    The ratification terminal.
+Displays the formal resolution text and allows the delegate to cast a vote.
+Reacts to vote choice and displays percentage of support based on weighted votes.